 ActionRequest - Use this to have Thrive Marketing Professional perform an action, such as creating and scheduling a mailing (CreateMailing and ScheduleMailing).

 <ActionRequest xmlns="http://partner.informz.net/aapi/2009/08/"> <Brand id="9999">Test Brand</Brand> <User>testuser</User> <Actions> [Action Details] </Actions> </ActionRequest>

-GridRequest - Use this when you want to return tabular data from Informz.
-This could be a list of mailings in Informz or a list of who opened a particular mailing.
+GridRequest - Use this when you want to return tabular data from Thrive Marketing Professional.
+This could be a list of mailings or a list of recipients who opened a particular mailing.

-The GridRequest document retrieves information from Informz for use in the partner application.
+The GridRequest document retrieves information from Thrive Marketing Professional for use in the partner application.
 The <DataElement> node provides flexibility to request any available information using the same document format.

 <GridRequest xmlns="http://partner.informz.net/aapi/2009/08/"> <Brand id="9999">Test Brand</Brand> <User>testuser</User> <Grids> [Grid Details] </Grids> </GridRequest>

 The document tags are case sensitive.
-Make sure that the case sensitivity is respected between the calling application and API.
-For example, <BulkUpload> would be correct but <bulkupload> would not be.
-However, the comparison of string values in a grid request is case insensitive.
+Make sure that the casing of the letters is respected between the calling application and the API.

-The order that nodes are presented within an XML document are determined by the XSD.
-Use the example messages provided as well as the graphical depiction of the XSD to ensure that the node order in the documents being submitted to the Informz API match the order as found in the XSD.
+- Use the example messages that are provided, as well as the graphical depiction of the XSD, to ensure that the order in which the nodes are presented (in the documents being submitted to the API) matches the order as found in the XSD.

 - To learn about these operations, see Recommended Set Up Steps.